India sex case: Ex-judge AK Ganguly to face no action

-Mr Ganguly is the chairman of the Human Rights Commission in the state of West Bengal.'Not welcomed'
+Mr Ganguly is the chairman of the Human Rights Commission in the state of West Bengal.

 In its ruling on Thursday the committee set up by the Supreme Court said: "[We are] of the considered view that the statement of the intern, both written and oral, discloses an act of unwelcome behaviour (unwelcome verbal/non-verbal conduct of [a] sexual nature)."